 The prices of classic cars started to rise in the 1990s.
 An appreciation of the highly skilled workmanship, coupled with the romance and challenge of the gearstick, started to appeal to North American and then to European markets.
 Cars outperformed the global stock market between 2005 and 2016.
 Just this year, the 1957 Ferrari 335 S Spider Scaglietti sold for a record breaking £24.7m.

 The story is similar these days with vintage bags.
 On a smaller, more manageable scale.

 Mrs Thompson in Battersea, London, hadn’t worn her 1985 Hermes Kelly in ostrich leather more than twice.
 Clearing through her wardrobe one rainy November afternoon she came across it and approached Lilac Blue London to value and sell it.
 We estimate the bag cost her £550 in 1985.
 It has just been sold at £12,000.

 Or Mrs Mills in Suffolk, who had a collection of Hermes handbags bought in Las Vegas in 2000.
-Her 35cm black crocodile Kelly was recently sold at £17,000.
+Her 35cm black crocodile Kelly has just gone on the market at £17,000.
 The cost 16 years ago would have been approximately £5,000.